-The populist courses have pathways available to provide appropriate guidance for their lateral entry but for the training in maintenance division only the license training programs for ame courses are approved by the National Aviation Authorities of the ICAO member countries is the most sought after.
+The populist courses have pathways available to provide appropriate guidance for their lateral entry but for the training in maintenance division only the license training programs for AME courses are approved by the National Aviation Authorities of the ICAO member countries and is the most sought after.

-In all the countries around the globe the National Aviation Authorities compile the regulatory requirements to assess and control the aviation divisions as a watch dog.
-The Aircraft Maintenance Engineering Course is a license training program through which an aircraft maintenance license can be obtained by completing DGCA approved AME course in India.
+In all the countries around the globe, the National Aviation Authorities compile the regulatory requirements to assess and control the aviation divisions as a watch dog.
+The Aircraft Maintenance Engineering Course is a license training program through which an Aircraft Maintenance License can be obtained by completing DGCA and EASA approved AME Course in India.

-Worldwide the populist ame engineering licenses are issued by the Federal Aviation Authority or the FAA in the USA, General Civil Aviation Authority or the GCAA in the Middle East and European Union Aviation Safety Agency or EASA in European Union member states.
-The associated maintenance personals are identified in USA as Aircraft mechanics and Aircraft Technicians in European Union and AME Engineers in India.
+Worldwide the populist AME engineering licenses are issued by the Federal Aviation Authority (FAA) in the USA, General Civil Aviation Authority (GCAA) in the Middle East and European Union Aviation Safety Agency or EASA in European Union member states.
+The associated maintenance personals are identified in the USA as Aircraft Mechanics, Aircraft Technicians in European Union and AME Engineers in India.

 Aircraft Maintenance Engineering (AME) Course Categories